dolphindb/Tutorials_EN/python_api.md

 ```

 **Details:**
-After calling the method, `MultithreadedTableWriter` will wait for all threads to complete tasks execution, and then terminate the working threads.
+After calling the method, `MultithreadedTableWriter` will wait until all working threads complete their tasks.
+If you call `insert` or `insertUnwrittenData` after the execution of `waitForThreadCompletion`, an error "thread is exiting" will be raised.

 The methods of `MultithreadedTableWriter` are usually used in the following order: